 Verbalize the standard procedures used for a clinical evaluation of the head, neck, and trunk and interpret the findings for differential diagnoses

 MODEL SCENARIO 1: DEBRA ROSS

 Debra Ross is a soccer player who is playing midfield and confronts another female player for a head ball.
 The two girls collide in midair while fighting for a line-driven ball from the defensive sweeper.
 Ms. Ross makes contact with the ball, but with poor form.
 As a result, the ball hits her head more anteriorly and forces her neck to go farther into extension (Fig. 9-1).
 She finishes the first half of the game, which has approximately 7 minutes left to play; however, at halftime she complains of neck pain and stiffness while performing active neck range of motion (ROM).
-She is point tender, bilaterally, on the lateral sides of the neck. ...
+She is point tender, bilaterally, on the lateral sides ...